 For our sins, we’re an Apple Mac household, but be not afeared, this post is not about the IT giant and its associated paraphernalia.
 No, this is all about festive fun and a Christmas cocktail that will warm the cockles of your heart.
 It should please most people prepared to imbibe over the season of merriness and good cheer.
 Begone bleak midwinter blues.

-I’d really like to host a Christmas party where my Apple Mac can feature, but we’re still so newly arrived, we don’t really know anyone to invite.
+I’d really like to host a Christmas party so I can feature my Apple Mac.
+But we’re still so newly arrived, we don’t really know anyone to invite.
 We could, of course, blow caution to the winds and invite the neighbours.
 However, the house remains in a state of disorder, with a goodly proportion of our worldly possessions still in Cornwall.
 Next year.

 Despite the chaos, I’ve managed to put up a Christmas “tree”.
-It’s actually a birch branch cut from the garden, which has been my preferred form of tree for many years now.
+It’s actually a birch branch which we cut from the garden.
+This has been my preferred form of tree for many years now.
 We unearthed the Christmas decorations and there is now one corner of our house which just about passes muster on the festive and jolly stakes.

 My Apple Mac is a twist on the classic Whisky Mac.
 The water of life combined with the fruit of the tree of knowledge spiced up with some warming ginger makes for a perfect Christmas cocktail.
 It’s simple to knock up for a festive crowd and with its easy-going nature, it’s just what’s needed as a pre-dinner drink on the big day itself.
 Children apart, it’s an inclusive recipe as the ingredients are all vegan.